sourcegraph/about/blogposts/2020/find-and-replace.md

 * You can also group parts of your regex with `(`...`)`.
 These groups are treated as single units, so `(ABC)+` will match `ABC`, `ABCABC`, and `ABCABCABC`.

-By default, regex groups are **capturing groups**.
-This means that the part of a match that submatches a group can be referenced in a replacement pattern.
-Capturing groups are defined using
+Regex has a notion of **capturing groups** for find-replace operations.
+Capturing groups capture part of the overall match so it can be referenced in a replacement pattern.
-parens: `(<captured-portion-of-regex>)`.
 For example, here's a regex and replacement pattern that will reverse the order of arguments in a function call:

 | Input &rarr; Output | `myFunc(foo, bar)` &rarr; `myFunc(bar, foo)` |
 |---------------------|----------------------------------------------|